 - Clout, a contemporary catchword for power and influence, can be felt in the combined approach of ALA and chapters to library issues, such as intellectual freedom and legislation.

-- Through mechanism of state library associations, the governance of the national association (the ALA council) has the assurance of geographic representation; and through the chapter councilor, chapters have a voice in creating and implementing resolutions and other policy-making decisions of ALA.
+- Through the mechanism of state library associations, the governance of the national association (the ALA Council) has the assurance of geographic representation; and through the chapter councilor, chapters have a voice in creating and implementing resolutions and other policy-making decisions of ALA.

 - An official communications flow exists between ALA and the chapters, improving the climate for understanding and cooperative efforts. valuable networks in the profession exist through the state and regional library associations as chapters.

 - Association membership promotion activities are accelerated through the affiliation of ALA and its chapters.

 - Avenues for leadership development through local, regional and national arenas may be followed by ALA and its chapters.